Introduction to Revit MEP: Placing Conduit on Second Floor Sketch.

 • The article also covers the process of aligning conduits to the correct height, adjusting conduit sizes as per project requirements, and saving the changes made in the layout.
 The author shares tips on how to avoid clashes with other elements and how to make adjustments to the conduit layout.

 Welcome back to the CAD Teacher VDCI video course content for the BIM 321 course, Introduction to Revit MEP.
-In the previous video we went ahead and got some things dialed here for our actual first floor conduit going up to our second floor.
-Now I want to go ahead, I'm going to go to my second floor plan, so I'm going to my ceiling plan level 2, I'm going to go ahead and zoom in up here.
+In the previous video, we went ahead and got some things dialed in here for our actual first floor conduit going up to our second floor.
+Now I want to go ahead—I'm going to go to my second floor plan.
+So I'm going to my ceiling plan level 2, and I'm going to go ahead and zoom in up here.

-And again these are showing like this just because of the fact that they are a course detail level, so I'm going to go ahead and change my detail level to fine.
-And then I'm going to go ahead and give myself a wire frame, there we go.
-Now I can go ahead, select this guy, right click, and what's happening is there are two pieces stacked up here, so I'm going to hit TAB, there's two little grips here stacked up.
+And again, these are showing like this because they are a coarse detail level, so I'm going to go ahead and change my detail level to fine.
+Then I'm going to go ahead and give myself a wireframe—there we go.
+Now I can go ahead, select this guy, right-click, and what's happening is there are two pieces stacked up here, so I'm going to hit TAB.
+There are two little grips here stacked up.

-I'm selecting the one below, I'm going to tab and then draw a conduit and that should come directly on the top.
+I'm selecting the one below, I'm going to tab and then draw a conduit, and that should come directly on the top.
 And it's not wanting to find it, so let's go ahead and look at our section view.
-So I'm going to close hidden windows and then I'm going to go ahead and double click into my section and window tile.
+I'm going to close hidden windows and then go ahead and double-click into my section and Window Tile.

-So let's go ahead and draw it from this location here, draw a conduit, there we go.
-And again it's wanting to just be, this is sometimes how conduit really is.
-And let's see what the problem is here.
+So let's go ahead and draw it from this location here—draw a conduit—there we go.
+And again, it's wanting to just be finicky.
+This is sometimes how conduit really is.
+Let’s see what the problem is here.

-So I paused the video for a second because it was acting really funny and this is just the way conduit is.
+I paused the video for a second because it was acting really funny—and this is just the way conduit is.
 I don't know why this happens this way.
-If I select here and I draw a conduit and I just try and draw straight out, it doesn't like it.
+If I select here and I draw a conduit and try to draw straight out, it doesn't like it.

 Learn Revit MEP